 To examine how the diasporic groups engage with the internet and social media to enhance self-representation and journalistic practices.

-To discuss and assess the possibilities of the establishment of a journal titled ‘Journalism and Diaspora’ for the publication of research findings in this subfield.
+To discuss and assess the possibilities of the establishment of a journal titled ‘Global Diaspora and Media’ for the publication of research findings in this subfield.

 MDRG’s research impacts on bridging the hiatus in journalism literature.

 MDRG’s research impacts on the understanding of the variations in the appropriation and adaptation of professional values by the practitioners of diasporic media.

 MDRG’s research impacts on the inclusion of journalism of diaspora/diasporic media in taught postgraduate programmes and research degree programmes.

 MDRG’s research impacts on the identification and development of ‘skills set’ to enhance the professionalism of the practitioners of diasporic media.

 Ola Ogunyemi, University of Lincoln, UK.
 Chair and Convenor of MDRG